Looking for the latest email marketing statistics for 2023? Your search ends here.

 Litmus reports that 80% of customers are more likely to purchase a brand that provides personalized experiences.
 83% of customers are willing to share their data to create a more personalized experience.

-7. How do marketers use automated newsletters?
+7. What do marketers use in email signatures?

 8. What type of email marketing automation techniques do most people use?